AProgrammablePhoenix/VirtualProcessingUnit/SVASM/README.md

 # SVASM
-- SVASM stands for SimplifiedVASM, indeed this new version of the language VASM allows you to make cleaner code and, especially, shorter code with a reduced instructions set compared to the previous version.
+- SVASM stands for SimplifiedVASM, thus this new version of the language VASM allows you to make cleaner code and, especially, shorter code with a reduced instructions set compared to the previous version.